 BYO CONTAINERS FOR DINNERS OUT

 If you know you’ll be taking some home (although I feel like this only applies in the US maybe haha, I tried to ask for a to go container in the UK/Europe and they looked at me like I was crazy).
 I’ve started implementing this into my routine (but sometimes I still forget – working on always keeping a small tupperware in car/bag just in case!).
-Yeah, it may be a little odd at the moment, but I think soon it’ll become something more and more people do.
+Yeah, it may be a little odd at the moment when you sneak into your purse and bust out a container, but I think soon it’ll become something more and more people do.

 They’re biodegradeable!
 A little pricey, but just THINK of all those plastic toothbrushes that go into the landfill every week – ugh probably more like every day. *shudder* And you can reuse them to clean other things in your house!
 Like, I use my old one to clean hard-to-reach places in my juicer.

 Usually, produce is sold without the plastic wrapping that it sometimes can come in in grocery stores (like what the hell Trader Joe’s – ily, but why are all your fruits and veggies wrapped in plastic???).
 Plus, it’s local so it didn’t have to drive across country in a truck to get there.
 Yay for less fuel emissions!